Ivan Ooze (rapper)

 Benjamin Townsend, known professionally as Ivan Ooze is an Australian rapper, singer and songwriter from Melbourne, Victoria.
 He first became known for viral videos he posted on Facebook in 2015.
 In 2020, Ivan Ooze started a duo project with Tasker titled 'Rest For The Wicked' and signed to EMI Music Australia.

 Career

-Ivan Ooze has released two albums and has supported Wu-Tang Clan, Azealia Banks, Ice Cube and Cypress Hill nationally around Australia.
+Ivan Ooze has released two albums and has supported Wu-Tang Clan, Azealia Banks, Ice Cube, Cypress Hill and Bliss n Eso nationally around Australia.
 He has played at Australian festivals including Beyond The Valley Festival, The Grass is Greener, Festival Of The Sun and Yours and Owls.